akokotis/Text-Mining-with-ShinyR/README.md

 * see tokens and frequency

 ## Getting Started
 You must have R or R studio installed on your computer.
-The app is contained in two files, the interface part (ui.R) and the operational part (server.R).
+The app is contained in two files, the interface part (ui.R) and the operational part (server.R), and everything is run through the main file (main.R).

 You will need a data input file, structured as such: